Querz/WorldPruner/README.md

 The GUI mode offers an easy way to tweak the different parameters of the application.

-To use the GUI, open the `WorldPruner.jar` file with java.
+To use the GUI, open the `WorldPruner.jar` file with Java.

 You simply need to open your world folder with the file chooser, provide a minimum time, a radius and an optional [whitelist](#whitelisting-chunks) containing all chunks that should be kept in any case.